 Get Ready For The Upcoming Full Moons

-Now that you know what kind of energy full moons bring, check out the dates of the upcoming full moons that will blossom through the rest of 2020:
+Now that you know what kind of energy full moons bring, check out the dates of the upcoming full moons that will blossom through 2021:

-- The November 2020 full moon is a lunar eclipse and will be on November 30.
+- The November 2021 full moon will be on November 19 and is also a lunar eclipse.